 2014 - MPRB Approves Skatepark Site at NE Park.

-July 2014 City of Skate was named a finalist for the Saint Paul Knight Arts Challenge.
-City of Skate submitted a proposal for a Skateable Art Plaza.
+2014 - City of Skate was named a finalist for the Saint Paul Knight Arts Challenge.
+City of Skate submitted a proposal for a Skateable Art Plaza on Harriet Island.

 A Proud Partner of The Minneapolis Park and Recreation Board